stephdl/ns8-lamp/README.md

 - Access the container to download the web application.

-`runagent -m lamp1 podman exec -ti lamp-app bash`
+`runagent -m lamp1 podman exec -ti apache2-lamp-app bash`

 - go to the web folder within the container.